refactorsaurusrex/ChromeDND/README.md

 # Chrome Do Not Disturb
 Hit the snooze button on your Chrome desktop notifications!

-# Installation & Production Info
+# Installation & Product Info
 For more information, check out ChromeDND in the [Chrome Web Store][store].

 [store]: https://chrome.google.com/webstore/detail/kidgbjjjkhkickaakajjpgdkcfnidphn